FelixAnna/keep-hands-on/important/kxsw/wireguard/readme.md

 ## Deploy Wireguard

-After the infrastructure deployed, you can get the public ip of the vpnserver, also remember the parameters you input before deployment, then login to the vm by ssh and then start the container:
+After the infrastructure deployed, you can get the public ip of the vpnserver from portal or CLI, also remember the parameters you input before deployment, then login to the vm by ssh and then start the container:

+Get the public ip address by Azure Command-Line Interface (CLI):
 ```
 ## open command line, and connect to the vpnserver by ssh